MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessageflags-canonical-property.md

 For an incoming message, a message store provider clears the MSGFLAG_READ flag to reset its read status.
 A client can set or clear the MSGFLAG_READ flag when it is necessary to change the read status and control the sending of read and nonread reports, by calling either the message's [IMessage::SetReadFlag](imessage-setreadflag.md) method or its folder's [IMAPIFolder::SetReadFlags](imapifolder-setreadflags.md) method.
 The main difference between these methods, other than the object implementing them, is that the folder method can affect one, several, or all of the messages in the folder.
 The message method affects a single message.

-A client should also test an incoming message for the MSGFLAG_ORIGIN_X400, MSGFLAG_ORIGIN_INTERNET, and MSGFLAG_ORIGIN_MISC_EXT flags.
+A client should also test an incoming message for the MSGFLAG_ORIGIN_X400, MSGFLAG_ORIGIN_INTERNET, MSGFLAG_ORIGIN_MISC_EXT and MSGFLAG_ORIGIN_EXT_SEND flags.
 These flags are set by the inbound transport provider and indicate that the message arrived from a source that the gateway cannot consider trusted.
 This means the message originated either outside the organization, or internally but from a workstation not known to the gateway.
 In any case, the identity of the sender may not be confirmed, and there is a risk of introducing a computer virus into the organization.
 The client should display a warning message to the user and offer an option of deleting the message without opening it.

 Message store providers set the MSGFLAG_UNMODIFIED flag for incoming messages.
 MSGFLAG_UNMODIFIED indicates that a message has not been changed since delivery.
 A client cannot clear this value after it has been set by a message store provider.